Prime Ministers' Museum and Library: History

+Nehru Memorial Museum and Library (NMML) is housed within the Teen Murti Bhavan complex, the complex is named after three statues (Teen Murti in Hindi) established by sculptor Leonard Jennings of Britain in 1922 in honor of the three Indian princely states Jodhpur, Hyderabad and Mysore after their contribution in World War I by serving in the present day Gaza Strip, Israel, and Palestine.
+It was designed by Robert Tor Russell who also designed Connaught Place and a few parts of Janpath.
+Spread over 12 hectares, its construction started in 1929 and took around one year for completion.
+It is a masterpiece of British and French architecture and woodwork.
+Initially known as Flagstaff House, it was used by British forces as the residence of the Commander-in-Chief.

+After independence, the house was taken over as the residence of Jawaharlal Nehru (1889–1964), the first prime minister of India.
+After his death in 1964, it was decided that the Teen Murti Bhawan should be converted into a museum and a library which would promote original research in modern Indian history with special reference to the Nehruvian era.
+It was inaugurated on his birth anniversary, 14 November that year, by then President Sarvepalli Radhakrishnan.
 Nehru Memorial Museum and Library Society was formed on 1 April 1966.
-Initially, the museum was set up in the eastern wing and the library in the western wing of the sprawling building, with Bal Ram Nanda as its founder-director, who also curated the museum and library for next 17 years.
-He received the Padma Vibhushan in 2003.
+The museum was set up in the eastern wing and the library in the western wing of the sprawling building, now called Building I, and retained its colonial architecture while it was being adapted into the Nehru Museum.
+Bal Ram Nanda was its founder-director, who also curated the museum and library for the next 17 years and received the Padma Vibhushan in 2003.

 With the passage of time and the rapid growth of research material in the library, more space was required and an exclusive library building was constructed.
 It was formally inaugurated by President V. V. Giri in January 1974.
-However, the steady increase in the volume of material required for research further necessitated the construction of an annex building which was completed in 1989.
-The Centre for Contemporary Studies was set up in this building as a new unit in 1990.
+However, the steady increase in the volume of material required for research further necessitated the construction of an Annex Building which was completed in 1989.
+The Centre for Contemporary Studies was set up as an advanced studies unit of NMML in 1990 in the Annex Building.
+NMML took over the charge of the Nehru Planetarium from the Jawaharlal Nehru Memorial Fund in 2005.